Disease Guide ·Cruciate Ligament Tear ·2026

 Coverage Basics

-Most accident/illness policies cover cruciate ligament surgery if your dog is enrolled before any limping occurs.
-CCL tears can be classified as either injury or degenerative condition — this distinction affects coverage.
+Most accident/illness policies cover cruciate surgery if enrolled before limping.
+CCL tears are classified as injury or degenerative condition - this distinction affects coverage.
 Most comprehensive plans cover both.

 Red flag · Bilateral